-Firstly, we know from the above studies that the distribution is skewed slightly in favor of rock.
+Firstly, we know from the above studies that the distribution is skewed slightly in favour of rock.
 So, if we're playing against a novice, the initial edge is available through throwing paper, as paper covers rock.
 It's a very slight edge, but it's still an edge.

-Of course, the strategy will have to change against someone with a little more experience, or in fact anyone who recognizes the non-random nature of the game.
+Of course, the strategy will have to change against someone with a little more experience, or in fact anyone who recognises the non-random nature of the game.
 These people will be expecting that we'll throw paper, in order to beat their 'obvious' rock.
 As a result, they're more likely to throw scissors in an attempt to beat our paper.
 So, instead of paper, we'll throw rock to beat their scissors.

 It's all about staying one step ahead of your opponents thought processes.